 Sa Pa, at 1,650 meters above sea level, is one of Vietnam’s coldest cities.
 Spending a night in a Hmong village in Sa Pa is a must-do while in Vietnam.
 A chance to get a taste of local life while also seeing some of the country’s most beautiful rice paddies.

 Best Cuisine in Viet Nam – Hoi An

-Hoi An is famous for its cuisine.
-As an international port established in the 17th and 18th century, the food there is strongly influenced by the foreigner culture.
-Hoi An, however, still has its specialty dishes.
-White rose dumplings, also known as Bath vac, is a steamed rice flour dumpling with a center of ground shrimp meat, and its delicate folds look like a flower.
-If you need something more than an appetizer, the true Hoi An Speciality – Cao lau – is a dish that you cannot miss.
-Fat, chewy, yellowed noodles served with slices of fatty pork, beans sprouts, raw greens, crunchy bits of rice crackers and a dark, rich pork broth melting in your mouth.
-There are still countless dishes to try in Hoi An as Bun Bo, Banh bot loc, or Banh Mi, and you should watch your weight if you want to continue your backpacking trip.
+Hoi An is well-known for its cuisine.
+As an international port founded in the 17th and 18th centuries, the food was heavily influenced by foreigner culture.
+Hoi An, on the other hand, retains its specialties: white rose dumplings, also known as Bath vac, a steamed rice flour dumpling with a center of ground shrimp meat and delicate folds resembling a flower.
+If you’re looking for something more than an appetizer, the true speciality from Hoi An is the Cao Lau, a dish that you must try: fat, chewy, yellowed noodles served with slices of fatty pork, beans sprouts, raw greens, crunchy bits of rice crackers, and a dark rich pork broth melting in your mouth.
+There are still more countless dishes to try in Hoi An such as the Bun Bo, Banh bot loc, or Banh Mi.

 Best nightlife – Ho Chi Minh City